 In this section, we will review the potential products existing as alternatives to plastic bags.
 In this case, we are talking about single-use plastic bags (typical grocery bags).
 Some products may be made from plastic, however, are designed for multiple uses and specifically for reuse.
 It’s actually this reusing that is doing the greatest environmental good.
 It’s easy to eco shop if you know what you’re looking for.

-Alternatives To Plastic Bags For Food Storage
+Alternative To Plastic Bags For Food Storage

 If you normally use plastic bags for food storage (standard zip lock bags), there are a few alternatives to plastic bags out there that you can easily switch to.